 • First 446 bytes contain bootable code.

-• Next 64 bytes contain partition information for 4 partitions (16×4).
-That is why the hard disks can have only 4 primary partitions, as the MBR can store information for 4 partitions only.
-So if you need more than 4 partitions on the hard disk, one of the primary partition has to be made extended, and out of this extended partition, logical partitions are created.
+• Next 64 bytes contain partition information for 4 partitions (16x4).
+That is why the hard disks can have only 4 primary partitions as the MBR can store information for 4 partitions only.
+So if you need more than 4 partitions on the hard disk, one of the primary partition has to be extended, and out of these extended partitions, logical partitions are created.

 | 446 | 16 | 16 | 16 | 16 | 2 |

-The first 446 bytes of MBR contain the code that locates the partition to boot from.
-The rest of booting process takes place from that partition.
-This partition contains a software program for booting the system called the ‘bootloader’.
+The first 446 bytes of MBR contains the code that locates the partition to boot from.
+The rest of the booting process take place from that partition.
+This partition contains a software program called the 'bootloader' for booting the system.

-According to gnu.org, “A bootloader is the first software program that runs when a computer starts".
-GRUB or GRand Unified Bootloader is the bootloader program for Linux like operating systems.
-There are mainly two versions of Grub is available (Grub version 1 and 2).
-Now most linux ditros started using grub version 2.
-One main feature of grub is that it can be installed using linux image and no need for running operating system.
+According to gnu.org, "a bootloader is the first software program that runs when a computer starts".
+GRUB or GRand Unified Bootloader is the bootloading program for Linux like operating systems.
+There are two main versions of Grub that are available (Grub version 1 and 2).
+Presently, most Linux distros have started using grub version 2.
+One main feature of grub is that it can be installed using Linux image and there is no need for running the operating system.